-Rental yields are continuing to grow, and properties for rent have maintained its attraction to both foreign and local investors.
+Rental yields are continuing to grow, and properties for rent have maintained its appeal to both foreign and local investors.

-Rentals in the Philippines are of particular note in the property market as the country's gross annual rental income has increased by 7.53 percent in 2014, surpassing the real estate sector of other major Asian countries, such as Indonesia, Thailand, Japan, Malaysia, and Hong Kong.
+Rentals in the Philippines are of particular note in the property market as the country's gross annual rental income is at 7.53% in 2016, surpassing the real estate sector of other major Asian countries, such as Indonesia, Thailand, Japan, Malaysia, and Hong Kong.

 A rent-to-own scheme is ideal for first-time homebuyers who don't have a lump sum of cash to pay right away.
 They can lease the space monthly until the property eventually becomes theirs.

-Rental yields are continuing to grow, and properties for rent have maintained its attraction to both foreign and local investors.
+The rental yield for a property for rent continues to grow, especially as a property for rent is becoming a sought-after asset to both foreign and local investors.
 As a result, rental options are becoming more comprehensive and diverse, especially in the leading locations of the country: Metro Manila, Metro Cebu, and Metro Davao.
 However, prices have remained reasonable because of heavy competition.

-Because there are a multitude of rentals in the Philippines, it is important to be wise, well-informed, and selective when choosing properties.
-Low-cost housing might be tempting because you would not want to pay exorbitant rental fees, but this still may cost you more than what you initially expected because of several necessary repairs and renovations.
-Assessing your potential choices therefore, must be an intensive hands-on process to ensure that your investment will be something worthwhile.
+Because there is a multitude of properties for rent in the Philippines, it is important to be wise, well-informed, and selective when choosing properties.
+Low-cost housing might be tempting because you would not want to pay exorbitant rental fees, but this still may cost you more than what you initially expected if you have to do multiple necessary repairs and renovations.
+Assessing your potential choices, therefore, must be an intensive hands-on process to ensure that your investment will be something worthwhile.

 Deciding on your type of home is crucial.
 A house for rent may be the top choice for most, but this may not always be practical financially and lifestyle-wise.
 Determine what best fits your way of life in terms of size, environment, and the amenities most necessary to you.
 Sometimes, one may find that a condo for rent is the more appropriate as well as lucrative property type to invest in.

-The location of your property is also of utmost importance.
-Especially when it comes to a commercial space for rent, a location in or near significant areas are more lucrative.
+The location of your property for rent is also of utmost importance.
+Especially when it comes to commercial space for rent, a location in or near significant areas is more lucrative.
 Central Business Districts and transportation hubs are ideal spots because they maximize accessibility and mobility.
-Also note if the area is flood-free and if the neighborhood is safe and secure.
+Also, note if the area is flood-free and if the neighborhood is safe and secure.

-Scrutinizing the physical condition of the property is a priority because a "good" apartment for rent may be concealing flaws and problems that were results of the previous tenancy, or have accumulated over time.
+Scrutinizing the physical condition of the property for rent is a priority because a "good" apartment for rent may be concealing flaws and problems.
 Check the wooding for termites and cracks.
 Other notable points of consideration are:

-The possibility of major changes in your life can sometimes be a hindrance to fully financially committing to purchasing a piece of property, and this is why some people opt to rent.
+The possibility of major changes in your life can sometimes be a hindrance to fully committing financially to purchasing a piece of property, and this is why some people opt for a property for rent instead.
 However, buying and renting are not your only options in the Philippines.
 In between is the possibility to "rent to own".
 This arrangement basically allows the tenant or buyer to own a property upfront even if they do not have enough cash yet for a down payment.
 This is by way of paying rent each month, just like with an ordinary rental agreement, but with a monthly credit on top.

 With a diverse property market, "rent to own" real estate is not difficult to find.
 Essentially, all locales have space that is available for lease, and those that can be leased may have the option of being purchased.

-The growing yields for rentals in the Philippines allow many to move into metropolitan areas for more affordable prices.
+The growing yields for a property for rent in the Philippines allow many to move into metropolitan areas for more affordable prices.
 However, renting properties doesn't stop with just leasing a space that you don't completely own.
 Similarly, the mushrooming of various condos and houses sometimes result in excess units and unsold properties that need to be "disposed of" by developers.

 Although this scheme may be relatively affordable and pretty direct-to-the-point, buyers still need to keep in mind that the whole process of owning a house isn't as easy as pie.
 It is imperative for buyers to carefully read contracts before signing them to avoid any discrepancies or impediments that may arise.

 The Philippines' diverse property market makes the "rent-to-own" scheme viable for many seekers who aim to buy condos or houses located in the suburbs close to the urban center.
-The scheme is a cost-efficient way for many to find their dream house or condo unit without waiting for too long to buy it.
+The scheme is a cost-efficient way for many to find their dream house or condo unit.